Allen Sutherland

 President and CEO

-Mr. Allen Sutherland was appointed Assistant Secretary to the Cabinet, Machinery of Government, within the Government of Canada’s Privy Council Office in May 2014.
+Mr. Allen Sutherland was appointed as President and CEO of the Institute on Governance (IOG) as of June 23, 2025.
+In this role he provides strategic direction and day-to-day leadership for IOG’s operations.
+Prior to joining IOG, since May 2014 he had served as Assistant Secretary to the Cabinet, Machinery of Government, within the Government of Canada’s Privy Council Office.
 Additional duties for Democratic Institutions were added in September 2016.
-He provides advice to the Prime Minister on the structure and organization of government, including the Cabinet decision making process, relations with the King and Governor General, the interpretation and application of the constitutional principles and conventions that underpin responsible government, protecting democracy from mis and disinformation, the effective functioning of democratic institutions, and the roles and responsibilities of ministers.
+In this capacity, he provided advice to Prime Ministers Harper, Trudeau, and Carney on the structure and organization of government, including the Cabinet decision making process, relations with the King and Governor General, the interpretation and application of the constitutional principles and conventions that underpin responsible government, protecting democracy from mis and disinformation, the effective functioning of democratic institutions, and the roles and responsibilities of ministers.

 Mr. Sutherland has worked in the Canadian federal public service for over 25 years.
-As a public servant, Mr. Sutherland has held policy, planning and research positions in the Privy Council Office, the Policy Research Initiative, the Department of Global Affairs, and the Department of Innovation, Science and Economic Development.
+As a public servant, he has held policy, planning and research positions in the Privy Council Office, the Policy Research Initiative, the Department of Global Affairs, and the Department of Innovation, Science and Economic Development.

 He holds degrees from the John F. Kennedy School of Government, Harvard University (MPP) and Queen’s University (BA Hon).